Lipschitz stability in an inverse problem for the Kuramoto-Sivashinsky equation: Abstract

 \section{Abstract}

-{ This paper presents an inverse problem for the nonlinear 1-d Kuramoto-Sivashinsky (K-S) equation.
-More precisely, we study the nonlinear inverse problem of retrieving the anti-diffusion coefficient from the measurements of the solution on a part of the boundary and at some positive time everywhere.
-Uniqueness and Lipschitz stability for this inverse problem are proven with the Bukhgeim-Klibanov method.
-The proof is based on a global Carleman estimate for the linearized K-S equation.}
+{ In this article, we present an inverse problem for the nonlinear 1-d Kuramoto-Sivashinsky (K-S) equation.
+More precisely, we study the nonlinear inverse problem of retrieving the anti-diffusion coefficient from the measurements of the solution on a part of the boundary and also at some positive time in the whole space domain.
+The Lipschitz stability for this inverse problem is our main result and it relies on the Bukhge{\u\i}m-Klibanov method.
+The proof is indeed based on a global Carleman estimate for the linearized K-S equation.}

 Inverse problem, Kuramoto-Sivashinsky equation, Carleman estimate

 35R30, 35K55.